 When it's time to smarten up, make sure your style radiates freshness, self-confidence and coordination.

-A real favourite of ours is a combo of a blazer or 'sports jacket', smart trousers and a dress shirt.
+A real favourite is a combination of a blazer or 'sports jacket', smart trousers, and a dress shirt.

 Try a tailored grey formal blazer with slim black trousers and a maroon or brown shirt.
 Top it off with your favourite watch and smart shoes.